 Physio Expertise

-Physiotherapy promotes quality of movement and healing of tissues leading to optimising functional outcome and the quality use of the body.
+Physiotherapy is a PROFESSION that promotes quality of movement and healing of tissues leading to optimising functional outcome and the quality use of the body.
 It is a science based profession that uses scientific research (ref) as part of assessment and treatment strategies.
-Chartered Physiotherapists are professional clinicians with a depth of core knowledge that includes anatomy and physiology, joint mechanics, functional biomechanics, disease pathophysiology and tissue healing.
+ACPAT and RAMP Physiotherapists have a depth of core knowledge that includes anatomy and physiology, joint mechanics, functional biomechanics, disease pathophysiology and tissue healing.
 We are experts in rehabilitation and provide assessment and treatment for animals post-op, pre-op, post injury, neuro issues and for conservative management (ref)

 The skilled part of any treatment is the training and knowledge needed to decide what specific type of treatment, what dosages to apply, how often to treat, where to treat, treating the correct tissue type according to the current state of the damaged tissues and most importantly when not to treat.
 Hence a detailed biomechanical and functional assessment is undertaken before clinical reasoning is used to decide on a relevant treatment program.